Queens Own Royal West Kent Museum

 The award winning Maidstone Museum and Bentlif Art Gallery housed in a charming Elizabethan Manor house is well worth a visit.
-One of the finest regional museum's in England with special collections of medieval, Japanese, Roman, Egyptian artefacts, as well as lots of natural history pieces.
+One of the finest regional museum's in England with special collections of medieval, Japanese, Roman and Egyptian artefacts, as well as lots of natural history pieces.

-Kent Life is home to an outstanding collection of historic buildings, exhibitions, gardens, farm animals, reflecting the changes in Kent in the 19th & 20th Centuries.
+Kent Life is home to an outstanding collection of historic buildings, exhibitions, gardens and farm animals, reflecting changes to life in Kent in the 19th & 20th Centuries.

 Things To Do Highlights

 Miscellaneous wartime exhibits and memorabilia from both Britain and Germany on...

 The Queen's Own Royal West Kent Regiment Museum is an independent museum housed...